-We proceed using data collected in an eyewitness identification experiment performed by Wells and Brewer in 2006 [9].
-This experiment tested the difference between biased and unbiased instructions, as well as record confidence statements from participants in target-absent and target-present lineups (Table 11).
+We proceed using data collected in an eyewitness identification experiment performed by Wells and Brewer in 2006 [10].
+This experiment tested the difference between biased and unbiased instructions, as well as record confidence statements from participants in target-absent (TA) and target-present lineups (TP) (Table 11).
 Unlike published data tables of other studies, we were able to gain access to this data in very fine detail which has allowed for the application of a wider range of analysis methods.

-This data was collected by having participants watch a film in which a crime occurred.
+This data set was collected by having participants watch a film in which a crime occurred.
 In groups of 2-4, they watched the video in which the thief entered a restaurant and waited in the background while a customer was leaving his credit card on a counter for a waiter to process.
 When the customer left, the thief asked the waiter a question which caused him to turn around, when the thief then took the credit card from the counter.
 After watching the video, participants were given puzzles to work on for fifteen minutes.
-The participant was then given a target-present or target-absent lineup for the thief; followed by the other option (target-present or target-absent) for the waiter.
-After participants made a selection, they were asked to report their confidence level.
+Each participant was then given either a target-present or target-absent lineup for the thief; followed by the other option (target-present or target-absent) for the waiter.
+After the participant made a selection, she was asked to report her confidence level.

+The data set consists of 1200 observations taken from 600 subjects, as each subject participated in two different lineups.
 To avoid the issue of correlation between observations taken from the same subject, we have restricted the results in this paper to the data collected from the waiter identification task.
 We chose to use the waiter identification rather than the thief identification for illustrative purposes.

-3 Receiver Operating Characterics
+3 Receiver Operating Characteristics and its Shortcomings

-Receiver Operating Characteristics (ROC) Curves are often used in 2×2 classification tasks.
+ROC Curves are often used in $2 \times 2$ classification tasks.
 Each point along a ROC curve represents the Hit Rate (HR) and False Alarm Rate (FAR) at a certain point of confidence, where

-$$\mbox{HR} = \frac{\mbox{True Positives}}{\mbox{Target-Present Lineups}} \quad \mbox{ FAR} = \frac{\mbox{False Positives}}{\mbox{Target-Absent Lineups}}.$$
+$\mathrm{HR} = \frac{\mathrm{True\ Positives}}{\mathrm{Target-Present\ Lineups}} \quad \mathrm{FAR} = \frac{\mathrm{False\ Positives}}{\mathrm{Target-Absent\ Lineups}}.$